qiwen98/qiwen98.github.io/_pages/about.md

 ---

 <div class="publication-card">
-I was born in Johor Bahru, Malaysia, a city blessed with multicultural food, people, and society.
+I was born and raised in Johor Bahru, Malaysia, a city blessed with multicultural food and people.
 This lovely city is closely developed with its neighbor, Singapore.
 I am a storyteller, researcher, AR/VR enthusiast.
-I manipulate image pixels directly from u_int8 buffers.
+In my day to day routine, I always find myself manipulate image pixels directly from u_int8 buffers.
 </div>

 ## Publications